MaheshDhingra/StelLang/README.md

 Information on how to contribute to StelLang will be added later.

 ---

-*Note: This roadmap is subject to change based on development progress and priorities.*
+*Note: This language is under active development.
+Features and syntax may change.*